-The SP-SSE is responsible for routing SIP requests to the appropriate SIP-PBX; i.e. on receiving a SIP request addressed to an Enterprise Public Identity, the SP-SSE must use the received Enterprise Public Identity to discover the SIP signaling address of the SIP-PBX.
+The SP-SSE is responsible for routing SIP requests to the appropriate SIP-PBX; i.e. on receiving a SIP request and translating the destination address to an Enterprise Public Identity, the SP-SSE MUST use that Enterprise Public Identity to discover the SIP signaling address of the SIP-PBX.
 The mechanism to perform this discovery depends on whether the SIP-PBX is deployed using Registration or Static mode:

-- In Registration mode, the SP-SSE determines the SIP-PBX signaling address using the address binding that was established when the SIP-PBX registered, as described in Section 15. - In Static mode the SP-SSE determines the SIP-PBX signaling address using either statically configured data or DNS, as described in Section 16.
+- In Registration mode, the SP-SSE determines the SIP-PBX signaling address using the address binding that was established when the SIP-PBX registered, as described in Section 16. - In Static mode the SP-SSE determines the SIP-PBX signaling address using either statically configured data or DNS, as described in Section 17.

-10 Establishing Basic 2-Way Calls
+10. Establishing Basic 2-Way Calls